Admired Women Leaders: A Q&A with GOLO President Jennifer Brooks

 Board Certified in Holistic Nutrition, Jennifer Brooks holds degrees in Culinary Arts and Mind-Body Transformational Psychology.
 She is also a member of the National Association of Nutrition Professionals (NANP) and a Certified Dietary Supplement Professional (CDSP).
-Jennifer has been featured as an industry subject matter expert and thought leader in several health and wellness articles, including, Consumer Healthcare Technology Report, Authority Magazine and Thrive.com.
+Jennifer has been featured as an industry subject matter expert and thought leader in several health and wellness articles, including, Consumer Healthcare Technology Report and Authority Magazine.

 For media inquiries, please contact firstname.lastname@example.org